DonnumS/python-bug-tracker/README.md

 Different types of users:

 - Admin: Can create, delete and mark bugs as completed.
 Can also add users and delete them.
-Can ssign bugs to users
 - Moderator: Can create and mark bugs as completed.
-Can also assign bugs to users, delete users and add users
+Can also delete them
 - User: Can mark bugs as completed

+All users can view the bugs stored in the database

 It works by storing data for each bug in a local mySQL database.